lavollmer/faq-accordian/README.md

 # FAQ accordion

-This project was aimed at learning about faq accordian structure and styling layout.
+This project was aimed at learning about faq accordian structure and styling layout in ReactJS, TailwindCSS, and others.

 This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.